Contrast-Security-OSS/docs/content/admin/teamserver/config/DistributedConfiguration.md

 ```
 $ cp /opt/contrast-data/Contrast.war /var/lib/tomcat7/webapps/Contrast.war
 ```

+Once the WAR is deployed, you should be able to start your newly configured and distributed TeamServer.
+If you run into any problems, please let our Technical Support team know right away and we will help.

 # External Resources
 Please let us know if you are interested in specific topics below.
 We will expand our documentation based on customer demand.